justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 * Intents
 * Utterances

-Each Alexa skill is comprised of an “Invocation Name” which you can think of as your app name, a set of “Intents” and the phrases that map to each intent, and the software that can detect the intent and return an appropriate result.
-These "Intents" are are executed by ALexa when a user says a specific "Utterance".
+Each Alexa skill is comprised of an `Invocation Name` which you can think of as your app name, a set of `Intents` and the phrases that map to each intent, and the software that can detect the intent and return an appropriate result.
+These `Intents` are are executed by Alexa when a user says a specific `Utterance`.
 We'll dive deeper into each of these later

 The skill we’re going to build is going to be an basic enough program that queries Trove for random book.